Kimball Thurlow's pictures of early 20th C bridges using similar materials and construction to the Lockyer Creek Bridge

 Bibliography:

-For more information on this bridge, including a 2009 refurbishment of a central foundation, see http://structurae.net/structures/camille-de-hogues-bridge
+For more information on the Chatellerault bridge, including a 2009 refurbishment of a central foundation, see http://structurae.net/structures/camille-de-hogues-bridge

 Lockyer Creek bridge Index